 WELLNESS VISITORS: Contact Cathy Radueg at email@example.com or 970-485-0575

 if you are recuperating and would like someone to check in on you to ensure you are safe or just for some company.

 HEALTH AND WELFARE COMMUNICATIONS: Contact Judi Frost at firstname.lastname@example.org or 916-326-1044

 Emails are sent to our membership so that each of us can keep in touch with the member who is in need or with their family, as necessary.
 The emails are only sent after permission is given to do so by the member or their close relative.

 We need your HELP!
 If you would like to volunteer, please contact Cathy Radueg at email@example.com or 970-485-0575 and let her know if you are willing to provide meals, run errands, visit residents or all of the above.
 Provide your email address and phone number.
 You will be contacted when a resident needs assistance.

 The Wednesday Yarn Crafters donate all items knitted, crocheted, toys stuffed, clothing items sewed (materials given to the group every month to be sewed and then returned).
-If you like to sew, knit or crochet for babies where items are donated to crisis centers up and down the Front Range please stop by on Wednesdays from 2-4pm in the craft room.
+If you like to sew, knit or crochet for babies where items are donated to crisis centers up and down the Front Range please stop by on Wednesdays from 2:00 to 4:00 pm in the Craft Room.

 Join a growing network of volunteers providing compassionate care for people suffering from life-limiting illness.
 Volunteers provide companionship and support to patients and families—by visiting, providing companionship, reading aloud, sharing memories (life review), sitting with a patient so caregivers have free time (respite), helping record life history, playing games, creating a legacy project, veteran-to-veteran care, or sharing a quiet moment.
 Other volunteers provide administrative assistance by helping behind the scenes with mailings, general office support, or phone calls.